Psyhackological/ytxt/README.md

 Finished saving The Egg - A Short Story [h6fcK_fRYaI].pl.txt
 ```

-Also see 4 files saved in your relative path:
+See also the 4 files that are stored in your relative path:
 ```bash
 The Egg - A Short Story [h6fcK_fRYaI].de.txt
 The Egg - A Short Story [h6fcK_fRYaI].de.vtt